Skip to main content

 Large result sets (over ~1,000 rows) are automatically exported to a CSV file artifact and surfaced on the rows_file output, so the run stays lightweight.

-Markdown that shows up in generated content — #/##/### headings, **bold**/*italic*, and -/1. lists — is rendered as real Word/PPTX styling rather than left as literal markers in the document.
+Markdown that shows up in generated content — #/##/### headings, **bold**/*italic*, -/1. lists, and pipe tables (| Col | Col | with a |---|---| separator row) — is rendered as real Word/PPTX styling rather than left as literal markers in the document.
+A pipe table becomes a proper Word table with a header row and borders; in PPTX, where slides have no table layout, each row is rendered as a line.

 The hidden phases of Knowledge Graph Query — kg.scope, kg.retrieve, kg.report — are covered under Advanced / hidden nodes below.
 You don’t need them for normal flows.